Chapter 11:

 He breathed out a sigh of relief.
 “That’s good.
 She’s safe.”

+Around halfway to the village square, the radio transceiver crackled.
+A female voice spoke.
 “Officers over at the Walker residence, can we get an update on the situation?
 Over.”

 The three were dead quiet.

 “Hello?
 Is anyone there?”
-After roughly five minutes of utter silence, she spoke again.
+After five minutes of utter silence, she spoke again.
 “We’re sending another unit your way.
 They’ll be there in approximately thirty minutes.
 Standby for further instructions.
 Over.”

-The crackling sound ended.
+The crackling ended.

-Maki slammed on the brakes.
-The car came to a screeching halt.
+Maki slammed on the brakes; the car came to a screeching halt.
 “Alright, change of plans.
 We can’t be seen in this car.
 We’re walkin’ the rest of the way.
 Man, how’d they find out so fast?
 I’m pretty sure we killed everyone.”

 “Well, whatever.
 Hiccups like these can happen any time.
 Let’s get movin’ before they find our mess at the farm.”

-The three continued the rest of their trek on foot.
-Not long after, a police car with blaring sirens was fast approaching.
-They hid behind a large rock until it zoomed well past them.
-When they were nearing the village proper, Maki scanned the area with her goggles.
+The three continued the rest of the trek on foot.
+Not long after, a police car rapidly approached them.
+They hid behind a large rock until it sped by.When they were near the village proper, Maki scanned the area with her goggles.

-“Gosh, they have a whole squadron along the perimeter,” she said.
-“Sneakin’ around would be impossible.
-Unless…” She turned to Hiro.
+“Gosh, they have a whole squadron along the perimeter.
+Sneakin’ around would be impossible.
+Unless…” Maki turned to Hiro.

 “Hm?”